Joseph E. Ibberson Conservation Area

 The Augusta Road, now PA 225, was an alternate route north to avoid passing too close to the Susquehanna River.
 The river route was a travel route often used by American Indians and could be dangerous when there were strained relations with the American Indians.
 The Peter Allen House, the stone house at the intersection of PA 225 and PA 325, was built in 1726 by Peter Allen.
 It is the oldest house in Dauphin County.
 It was a tollhouse, hotel and stagecoach stop.
 The house is currently privately owned.

 A second very old house is along the Augusta Road, north of Peters Mountain by Powells Creek, at the intersection of PA 225 and Back Road.
 This tollhouse and stagecoach stop was a safe place to stop before or after crossing Peters Mountain.
-William and Alice Zeider now own and occupy the house.
+The house is currently privately owned.

 A portion of the Victoria Trail passes through the southeastern corner of the conservation area and intersects the Appalachian Trail.
 The Victoria Trail connected the nearby Victoria Iron Furnace to some of its timber supply.
 The furnace was on the south side of Peters Mountain in Clarks Valley and was in operation from 1830 to 1857.
 The land was repeatedly logged to supply wood for charcoal for the furnace.
 The last steam sawmill in Dauphin County, Baker’s Sawmill, was within the land of the conservation area.